Click on any thumbnail to view an enlarged

 Above book is

-entitled Bugei Ryuha Jiten by
+entitled Bugei Ryuha Jiten

 by Watatani Kiyoshi (1903-1983) and Yamada Tadashi (1923 -).

-It is dated March 1, 1963. it is also numbered 534.
+It is dated March 1, 1963.
+It is also numbered 534.
 There are three

 Above book is entitled

-Bugei Ryuha Daijiten (Dictionary of Japanese Martial
+Bugei Ryuha Daijiten (Encyclopedia of Japanese Martial Arts

-Traditions) by Watatani Kiyoshi and Yamada Tadashi.
+Schools) by Watatani Kiyoshi and Yamada Tadashi.
 The

 printing date for the above book is December 1969.